 A circle and a hyperbola living in one plot

-\[\begin{align*} &\text{Real Part:} &x^2 + y^2 - z^2 &= 1, \\ &\text{Imaginary Part:} &yz &= 0. \end{align*}\]From \(yz=0\) we get two cases.
+\[\begin{align*} &\text{Real Part:} &x^2 + y^2 - z^2 &= 1, \\ &\text{Imaginary Part:} &yz &= 0. \end{align*}\]The condition \(yz=0\) splits into two cases:

 \[\begin{align*} \text{Case 1: }y&=0 \text{ and so } x^2-z^2 = 1\\ \text{Case 2: }z&=0 \text{ and so } x^2+y^2 = 1 \end{align*}\]Case 1 nets us a hyperbola in the \(xz\)-plane.
 Case 2 nets us a unit circle in the \(xy\)-plane.